 Church Capital Campaign Consulting – The Value Proposition

-To help determine the value proposition on consulting, the church should objectively and honestly ask itself questions, such as:
+To help determine the value proposition on consulting, the church should objectively and honestly ask:

 - Do we have the training, experience, and objectivity to do this the best it can be done?